clj-kondo/clj-kondo/doc/dev.md

 This is how [borkdude](https://github.com/borkdude) starts his REPL using CIDER:

-    clojure -A:test:cider-nrepl
+    clojure -M:test:cider-nrepl

 The `test` alias includes sources in the `test` directory on the classpath.

 Once started, he connect from Emacs using `cider-connect`.
 You may prefer to use `cider-jack-in` instead.

-The alias `cider-nrepl` is defined in his `~/.clojure/deps.edn`:
+The alias `cider-nrepl` is defined in his `~/.clojure/deps.edn` (update versions as appropriate):

 ``` clojure
 :cider-nrepl